talhaarikk/DIY-Sim-Wheel/README.md

 This is a after market steering wheel.
 Any one you like will do.
 ![Steering Wheel](Images/SteeringWheel.png)
 **Steering Wheel Hub**
 I made it by welding a pipe to a round metal plate.
-If you can, a 3D printed part would work just fine.
+If you can, a 3D printed part would work just fine too.
 ![Steering Wheel Hub](Images/SteeringWheelHub.jpg)
 ## Frame
 I used sigma profile in the cage structure that helps bring all the pieces together.
 Sigma profile thickness 20 mm.
 The lengths of all the sigma profiles i use are as follows.